Edmonia Lewis: Education

-News of the controversial incident rapidly spread throughout Ohio.
-In the town of Oberlin, where the general population was not as progressive as at the college, while Lewis was walking home alone one night she was dragged into an open field by unknown assailants, badly beaten, and left for dead.
+News of the controversial incident spread rapidly throughout Ohio and was universally known in the town of Oberlin, where the general population was not as progressive as that of the college.
+While Lewis was walking home alone one night she was dragged into an open field by unknown assailants, badly beaten, and left for dead.
 After the attack, local authorities arrested Lewis, charging her with poisoning her friends.
 John Mercer Langston, an Oberlin College alumnus and the first African-American lawyer in Ohio, represented Lewis during her trial.
 Although most witnesses spoke against her and she did not testify, Chapman moved successfully to have the charges dismissed: the contents of the victims' stomachs had not been analyzed and there was, therefore, no evidence of poisoning, no corpus delicti.

 The remainder of Lewis' time at Oberlin was marked by isolation and prejudice.
 About a year after the poisoning trial, Lewis was accused of stealing artists' materials from the college.
 She was acquitted due to lack of evidence.
 Only a few months later she was charged with aiding and abetting a burglary.
-At this point she had had enough, and left.
+At this point she had left.
 Another report says that she was forbidden from registering for her last term, leaving her unable to graduate.

-In 2022, she was awarded a degree posthumously by Oberlin College.
+Oberlin College awarded her a degree posthumously in 2022.

 Art career

 Boston

 After college, Lewis moved to Boston in early 1864, where she began to pursue her career as a sculptor.
 She repeatedly told a story about encountering in Boston a statue of Benjamin Franklin, not knowing what it was or what to call it, but concluding she could make a "stone man" herself.

 The Keeps wrote a letter of introduction on Lewis' behalf to abolitionist William Lloyd Garrison in Boston, as did Henry Highland Garnet.
 He introduced her to already established sculptors in the area, as well as writers who publicized Lewis in the abolitionist press.
 Finding an instructor, however, was not easy for her.
 Three male sculptors refused to instruct her before she was introduced to the moderately successful sculptor, Edward Augustus Brackett (1818–1908), who specialized in marble portrait busts.
 His clients were some of the most important abolitionists of the day, including Henry Wadsworth Longfellow, Wm.
 Lloyd Garrison, Charles Sumner, and John Brown.

 To instruct her, he lent her fragments of sculptures to copy in clay, which he critiqued.
 Under his tutelage, she crafted her own sculpting tools and sold her first piece, a sculpture of a woman's hand, for $8.
-Anne Whitney, a fellow sculptor and friend of Lewis', wrote in an 1864 letter to her sister that Lewis's relationship with her instructor did not end amicably, but did not disclose the reason for the split.
-Lewis opened her studio to the public in her first solo exhibition in 1864.
+Anne Whitney, a fellow sculptor and friend of Lewis', wrote in an 1864 letter to her sister that Lewis's relationship with her instructor did not end amicably, but did not disclose the reason.
+Lewis opened her studio to the public with her first solo exhibition in 1864.